Physical distancing and social distancing, shielding, and self-isolation

 Everyone, including people who are high risk such as those who are over 70, should follow strict physical distancing, sometimes called social distancing, as outlined by both the UK and Scottish Government when possible.
 See who is classed as ‘high risk’ below in our FAQs.

 This means limiting your contact with others as much as possible and staying at least 2 metres away from others.

-For those who are not shielding, there are still some rules and exceptions that you should know about as we begin to get back to some normality:
+For those who are not shielding, there are still some rules and exceptions that you should know about:

 - Shop as infrequently as possible.
 People should use delivery services if they are available and you must wear a face covering if you are able to do so.